Skip to Main Content

 Where the Food Comes From

 The sourcing story in coastal Maine is, in many respects, easier to tell than in landlocked cities.
-The question is not whether local product is available but whether a kitchen is organized to use it seriously.
+The question is whether a kitchen is organized to use it seriously.
 Lobster, clams, oysters, and finfish from the Gulf of Maine arrive at South Portland restaurants within hours of being landed, a supply chain that most American cities cannot replicate regardless of budget.
 The farms and small-scale fisheries operating in Casco Bay and along the Maine coast represent an ingredient base that even kitchens with far larger reputations would envy.
 Providence in Los Angeles and Le Bernardin in New York City build their seafood programs around sourcing discipline at the four-dollar-sign tier; a neighborhood restaurant in coastal Maine that takes the same approach operates with a structural advantage those kitchens pay premiums to approximate.

 That geographic fact shapes what serious eating in South Portland can mean.
 The ingredient quality ceiling is genuinely high, and a restaurant that respects it does not need elaborate technique to deliver a compelling plate.
 This is the context in which David's 388 should be read: a Cottage Road address that sits inside one of the country's more privileged sourcing environments, where the raw material, not the decoration, is the argument.